AA-Factory/aafactory-servers/README.md

 2. Connect them to your Redis instance.
 3. Plug the servers into the AAFactory tool.
 4. When a request is made, the correct worker will pick up the task and process it, independent of where it is running.

+## Deployment
+- push a tag with the name of the server and its version.
+E.g: zonos-{{version}}
+- this will trigger a build that will be saved in https://hub.docker.com/u/elliotcarery